ray-project/ray/doc/source/serve/tutorials/object-detection.md

 (serve-object-detection-tutorial)=

-# Serving Object Detection Model
+# Serving an Object Detection Model
-Build an object detection application with Ray Serve.
+This example runs an object detection application with Ray Serve.

-To run this example, you will need to install the following:
+To run this example, install the following:

 ```bash
 pip install "ray[serve]" requests torch
 ```

-This example uses the [ultralytics/yolov5](https://github.com/ultralytics/yolov5) model and FastAPI.
+This example uses the [ultralytics/yolov5](https://github.com/ultralytics/yolov5) model and [FastAPI](https://fastapi.tiangolo.com/).
 Save the following code to a file named object_detection.py.

-Serve Code:
+Use the following Serve code:
 ```{literalinclude} ../doc_code/object_detection.py
 ```

 Use `serve run object_detection:entrypoint` to start the serve application.

 :::{note}
-The autoscaling config is using min_replica = 0, replica will be spawn when the request arrives.
-When there is no request, Serve Application will downscale replicas to 0 for saving GPU resource.

-When `min_replica = 0` in the autoscaling configuration, the Serve application spawns a replica when a request arrives.
-If there are no requests, it downscales replicas to 0 to save GPU resources.
+The autoscaling config sets `min_replicas` to 0, which means the deployment starts with no `ObjectDetection` replicas.
+These replicas spawn only when a request arrives.
+After a period where no requests arrive, Serve downscales `ObjectDetection` back to 0 replica to save GPU resources.

 :::

-These messages are expected in the output.
+You should see the following logs:
 ```text
 (ServeReplica:ObjectDection pid=4747)   warnings.warn(
 (ServeReplica:ObjectDection pid=4747) Downloading: "https://github.com/ultralytics/yolov5/zipball/master" to /home/ray/.cache/torch/hub/master.zip